NINIAmpreger/NINIAmpreger/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-Innovative, task-driven professional with 10 years of experience in web development focusing on javascript development.
-Equipped with a record of success in consistently identifying and providing the technological needs of companies through ingenious innovation.
+Highly experienced Senior Web & ChatGPT Developer with 5+ years in the software development industry.
+Proven track record of success in creating high-quality web applications and chatbots for a variety of industries.
+Passionate about utilizing cutting-edge technologies and programming languages to produce innovative solutions that provide maximum value to customers.
+Skilled in developing, testing and debugging web applications, as well as integrating front-end designs with back-end APIs.
+Adept at using various software development methodologies, such as Agile and Waterfall, to ensure timely project completion.
+Committed to delivering exceptional service by meeting client requirements and deadlines.
+Excellent problem solving skills, with the ability to identify issues quickly and develop cost effective solutions.

-* **I am interested in React and Nodejs development**
+* **I am interested in Web Development**
 - 🌱 I’m currently learning ...
   - Java
   - Python
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
-- 📫 Reach out to me at: http://www.linkedin.com/in/gustavo-iraburo-20758a256/

 <h2>👀 My github Stats</h2>